8BitJosh/JukeBot/README.md

 Based on another project called MusicBot for discord ( https://github.com/Just-Some-Bots/MusicBot ) used to take music suggestions which are then searched for and played from youtube using youtube-dl

+## Dependencys

+use "pip install" to add these

+youtube_dl

 ## What are its commands?

 	'play [songname]'	        searches youtube for the songname and adds it to a play queue

 	'playlist'			print out all the songs in the queue